 For example, lets say a Division II and Division III school both cost $20,000 to attend.
 The D2 school offers you $10,000 in athletic scholarship and $2,000 in academic scholarship for a total of $12,000.
 The D3 school offers you $0 in athletic scholarship money because they cant, but they offer you $19,000 in academic money.
 You have no outside scholarships.
 You now must get an $8,000 loan to play D2 basketball or $1,000 loan to play D3 basketball.
 You see the difference.

 If you have any more questions, feel free to email or call me.
 While the recruiting process can be difficult and confusing, I specialize in the simplifying the process and finding a fit for grassroots women’s basketball players at the college level.
-If you would like to be part of Hoop Juice Recruiting please Click the Link Below to read more and reach out to me.
+If you would like to be part of Hoop Juice Recruiting please reach out to us.